mozachiu/RoboND-DeepLearning-Project/README_03.md

 The model was trained with labeled examples only target person and other people, any other object (dog, cat, car, etc.) instead of a human would not work well.
 It is necessary to label different object and train it as new model again.

+#### 6. Future Enhancement

+(1) Add Regularization:
+Add  regularization will help to prevent overfitting and reduce the error in the network.
+Training neural network is a high variance problem such that need more reliable training data.
+Sometimes it’s hard to do this.
+By adding  regularization such as L2  regularization to the logistic regression is good at such time.

+(2) Add Dropout:
+Add Dropout is the other way to  prevent overfitting when training neural network.
+To do this, go through each of the layer of the network add some probability of eliminating a node in  neural network.